OHIF/Viewers/platform/docs/docs/configuration/url.md

 :::tip

 You can ues this feature to open a current and prior study in the Viewer.
-Read more in the [Hanging Protocol Module](../platform/extensions/modules/hpModule.md#matching-on-prior-study-with-uid) section
+Read more in the [Hanging Protocol Module](../platform/extensions/modules/hpModule.md#matching-on-prior-study-with-uid) section.
+You can also use commas to separate values.

 :::